Fundamental limitations for quantum and nano thermodynamics: Characterisation of Thermal Operations

 \section{Characterisation of Thermal Operations}

 We have provided an algorithm for deciding whether a state can be transformed into another state, given by thermo-majorization.
 However the algorithm does not tell us what kind of operations (completely positive maps) we can perform by means of Thermal Operations.
 Below we shall show, that all possible processes are precisely those that preserve the Gibbs state.
-This implies that if we have reversibility of state transformations (as is the case when we have many copies of a state\cite{thermoiid}), then the unique measure which determines whether a transformation is possible, is given by the relative entropy distance to the Gibbs state\cite{thermo-ent2002}.
-This quantity is the difference between free energy of a state of interest and that of Gibbs state \cite{donald1987free}.
+This was shown for a special case of tensor product of i.i.d states [25].
+Here, we show that it is true for a generic heat bath that satisfies our assumptions.
+This implies that if we have reversibility of state transformations (as is the case when we have many copies of a state [21], then the unique measure which determines whether a transformation is possible, is given by the relative entropy distance to the Gibbs state [28].
+This quantity is the difference between free energy of a state of interest and that of the Gibbs state [19].
 However, here, we do not have reversibility, thus there are at least two inequivalent functions which are non increasing under thermal operations ($\fmin$ and $\fmax$).

 We start with a state $\tau_R\ot\rho_S$ and write \be \tau_R\ot\rho_S \approx \sum_{E\in \ecal} p_E \rho_{RS}^E \ee with \be \rho_{RS}^E= \frac{1}{P_E}P_E\tau_R\ot\rho_S P_E \ee where $\ecal$ consists of very large energies in comparison with system energies, and $p_E=\tr(\tau_R\ot\rho_S P_E)$.
 We shall now fix one energy block, and show, that even when restricting just to permutations of basis vectors within the block (being products of eigenstates of $\tau_R$ to eigenvalues $E_R$ and eigenstates of $\rho_S$ to eigenvalues $E_S$, such that $E_R+E_S=E$) we can perform arbitrary operation on system $S$ which preserve the Gibbs state.
 Then, we will argue that the operation on the system $S$ can be made the same for each energy block (for $E\in \ecal$).